Reed Slatkin

-Reed Eliot Slatkin (January 22, 1949 – June 23, 2015) was an initial investor and co-founder of EarthLink and the perpetrator of one of the largest Ponzi schemes in the United States since that conducted by Charles Ponzi himself.
+Reed Eliot Slatkin (January 22, 1949 – June 23, 2015) was an initial investor and co-founder of EarthLink and the perpetrator of one of the largest Ponzi schemes in the history of the United States.

 Slatkin had been an ordained Scientology minister since 1975.
 Around 1984, he changed from being a full-time minister to becoming a self-employed investor, and many of his investment clients and victims were also Scientologists.

 Ponzi scheme

 From 1986 to 2001, Slatkin raised approximately $593 million from about 800 wealthy investors.
 Using the funds from later investors, he paid one group of early investors $279M on their original $128M investment, citing investment success without actually making most of the claimed investments.
 He also distributed millions in fees to associates as "consultants".
-He successfully sustained the scheme until 2001, when it was shut down by an investigation by the U.S. Securities and Exchange Commission (SEC).
+An investigation by the U.S. Securities and Exchange Commission (SEC) shut down the scheme in 2001.
 In May 2001, the SEC shut down Slatkin's scheme by filing an enforcement action and obtaining a temporary restraining order freezing his remaining assets.
 On the same day as the SEC action, the Federal Bureau of Investigation executed search warrants relating to Slatkin.